How to design user scenarios: best practices and examples

 Some prefer short and sweet user scenarios that focus only one the user goal or task.
 Others claim we can obtain even more benefits from a more complete scenario, with additional information about users that adds value – like their main source of income.
 Like many aspects of UX design, there’s plenty of wiggle room to make user scenarios that fit well for your team and project.

-Like we mentioned before, the biggest plus of having user scenarios is that they can give us quite a bit of insight into the user’s mind, needs and wants – but many different research tools do that too.
+As we mentioned before, the biggest plus of having user scenarios is that they can give us quite a bit of insight into the user’s mind, needs, and wants – but many different research tools do that too.
 User scenarios are all about getting the context of use right and tailoring the experience to the user’s needs and motivations.

 Unlike user stories, user scenarios don’t just point out the user goals.
 Our friends over at The Interaction Design Foundation put it perfectly: “scenarios explicitly capture what users would likely experience as they proceed toward using an ideal solution.”
 They are about tracing user’s steps in order to complete a task and validating aspects of the design we might have otherwise overlooked.